MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/device-firmware-update-for-usb-devices-without-using-a-co-installer.md

 The driver update package on Windows Update server will contain:

--   a firmware update WDF lower filter driver
+    - A firmware update WDF lower filter driver

--   an extension INF to install the firmware update WDF lower filter driver
+    - An extension INF to install the firmware update WDF lower filter driver

--   the "firmware.bin" file.
+    - The "firmware.bin" file.

 ![Firmware update UMDF lower filter driver method](images/fw-update-umdf-lower-filter-driver-method.png)

 While installing the driver update package, the firmware update WDF filter driver’s [**AddDevice**](https://msdn.microsoft.com/library/windows/hardware/ff540521) routine will be called.
 From this routine, the WDF filter driver will get for the device firmware version from the device HW registry key.
 The device firmware should have placed the firmware version using the MSOS descriptor onto the device HW registry key.

 1. If the device firmware version and the filter driver expected firmware version are different, or

-2.  the firmware version is not available in the device HW registry key
+1. The firmware version is not available in the device HW registry key

-    1.  then, the filter driver will insert itself into the device stack by returning success to [**AddDevice**](https://msdn.microsoft.com/library/windows/hardware/ff540521) callback.
+    1. Then, the filter driver will insert itself into the device stack by returning success to [**AddDevice**](https://msdn.microsoft.com/library/windows/hardware/ff540521) callback.

-3.  else, the filter driver will not insert itself into the device stack
+1. Else, the filter driver will not insert itself into the device stack

     1. Because there is no necessity for updating the firmware as the device has the expected firmware.

 When the [EVT_WDF_DEVICE_D0_ENTRY](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdfdevice/nc-wdfdevice-evt_wdf_device_d0_entry) callback of the WDF filter driver is called at a later point, the filter driver must register for device interface change notifications using CM\_Register\_Notification or IoRegisterPlugPlayNotification (UMDF or KMDF) to listen to the device interface class the USB device will register the device into.
 E.g. The firmware update filter driver for a RGB camera would register for KSCATEGORY\_VIDEO\_CAMERA.
 On receiving the notification, the filter driver should post a work-item that would perform the firmware update.